ark1375/K-modem_Optimization/README.md

 _Cloning_ and _Building_ the JTS repo is recomended though not neccesary.
 After building JTS, You can use the **JTS TestBuilder** to create your own test cases for runinng the code.
 Find out more about it in the installation section.

 ## Installation and Setup
+**_Note:_** This installation and setup guide is for Windows operating system.
+Future updates may include support for linux.
-If you are new too writing and building programs, make sure to follow every step of the installation.
-This part will cover **ALL** the things you need to do to run the code.
+If you are new too writing and building programs, make sure to follow every step of the installation and setup.
+It will cover **ALL** the things you need to do to run the code.
 The +++++ part of the guide is on building JTS and using it's TestBuilder tool for creating your own test cases.
 You can skip that if your not interestead in that.
 ### Installation